Exploring Surgery for: Shoulder

 We know you're concerned about pain during shoulder surgery.
 So our anesthesiologists are dedicated to addressing the unique needs of orthopedic patients.
 The form of anesthesia chosen will depend on the type of surgery to be performed, risk factors and your preferences.

 After surgery, your care team will monitor and treat your pain in consultation with pain management physicians.
 Except for shoulder replacement surgery, which requires a one or two-night stay, your shoulder surgery is not likely to require an overnight stay at NEBH.

 Whether you're with us for a few hours or a few days, we'll make your stay as pleasant as possible.
 We're proud to say that NEBH has consistently ranked as a top performer in patient satisfaction.
 In fact, we've received the Press Ganey Summit Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.

-Occupational therapy can help restore your ability to perform routine daily activities following shoulder surgery.
+Occupational and physical therapy can help restore your ability to perform routine daily activities following shoulder surgery.
 Our occupational therapists will work with you on overcoming the many challenges that come with having your arm in a sling, from making meals to taking a shower.